uw-echospace/ubna-field/cheat_sheets/03_upload.md

 1. Log into GitHub if you are not already logged in
 2. Navigate to the project repository [union_bay_bats](https://github.com/uw-echospace/union-bay-bats)
+3. Go to the branch you created earlier today with branch name: deploy-DATE, where DATE is today's date in YYYYMMDD format
 3. Navigate to [field_records/ubna_2022b.md](https://github.com/uw-echospace/union-bay-bats/tree/main/field_records/ubna_2022b.md)
 4. Click the pencil button on the upper-right corder of the file view